top of page

 While it might be challenging to do (especially if you have to help out with family responsibilities), maintaining a regular sleep schedule is key.
 Night shift workers should try to stay on the same sleep schedule every day of the week - even on your days off.

-The more you can keep a regular schedule, the better your body will learn to deal with this sleep pattern.
+The more you can stick to a regular schedule, the better your body will learn to deal with this sleep pattern.
 The faster your body can learn what your schedule is, the better your quality of sleep will be.

 How To Do It: